roblillack/piki/AUTOSAVE.md

 ## Overview

-The fliki-rs wiki now includes automatic save functionality that persists changes to disk approximately one second after you stop typing.
+The Piki GUI now includes automatic save functionality that persists changes to disk approximately one second after you stop typing.
 The status bar provides real-time feedback about save status.

 ## Features

 ### Debounced Auto-Save

 - **Trigger**: Changes to page content
 - **Delay**: 1 second after last keystroke
 - **Behavior**: Only saves if content has actually changed